Pikes Creek, Queensland

+Geography

+The locality is bounded to the north-east by Lighthouse Gully and to the south-east by Pike Creek.

+The terrain is hilly with elevations of 460 to 740 m above sea level.

+The Stanthorpe – Texas Road runs through from north-east (Pikedale) to south-west (Glenlyon).

+The land use is predominantly grazing on native vegetation with a small amount of crop growing.

 History

 The locality was named after a pastoral run, transferred to Captain John Pike in 1852 along with Terica.

 Land in Pikes Creek was open for selection on 17 April 1877; 19 mi2 were available in Pike's Creek and 9.5 mi2 in Pike's Creek North.

 Pike Creek State School opened on 21 May 1973 and closed on 10 December 1976.

-Road infrastructure

-The Stanthorpe – Texas Road runs through from north to south-west.